Book an Appointment

 Outside of her professional work, Alanna enjoys being with her family and friends, and exercising.
 She loves learning new sports and hobbies and is always seeking an opportunity to try something new.

-Alanna is a counsellor and educator based in the Kamloops region, situated on the traditional, un...
+Alanna is a Registered Clinical Counsellor (RCC) and educator based in the Kamloops region, situa...
+Read More

 Walking alongside parents and caregivers is Amanda’s passion within the counselling field.
 She understands specific challenges and how isolating it can feel to support a child who is neurodivergent, part of the LGBTQ+ community, or experiencing mental health or substance use concerns.
 Her approach centres around supporting caregivers to feel more grounded, connected, and confident in their parenting journey.